 Ron Dolin

-Ron Dolin is a Senior Research Fellow at Harvard Law School, moderating discussions on legal technology at law firms and in-house innovation.
+Ron Dolin is a legal technologist and lecturer at Harvard Law School, specializing in legal innovation.

 Sanjay Sarma